Why work at Oxford Computer Group?

 - Good organization skills.
 Able to manage partner relationships with many contacts and opportunities

-This position will report to the Western Region Vice President.
-One available position is based in Southern California, and another is based in the Texas/Fort Worth area.
+Account Executives report to the VP of Sales.
 We offer a competitive compensation plan consisting of base and commission.
 Oxford Computer Group provides 401k with company match and generous health insurance benefits.

 Please email resume and cover letter for consideration to firstname.lastname@example.org.